el-vida/NoisyNeuroSIM/README.md

 ## Table of Content

 1. How to get an HPC Account
-2. How to set up NeuroSIM on HPC cluster
+2. How to set up NeuroSIM on the HPC cluster
 3. How to run NeuroSIM on HPC cluster
 4. Useful commands
 5. NeuroSIM - How it works